craigmax-dev/Integrated-Model-Predictive-Fuzzy-Control-for-Disaster-Victim-Detection-Path-Planning-in-MATLAB/RECOMMENDATIONS.md

   * Environment modelling - The environment model used in the simulation is a simple discrete 2D top-down model of a disaster environment and includes static models for wind and building coverage, and a cellular automata-based dynamic model, for fire.
 Further work could develop a 3D environment model based on LIDAR datasets of disaster environments, 3D dynamic modelling of wind, and physics-based 3D modelling of fire.
 Additional models could also be implemented in the simulation if they could have relevance to the operation of the system, such as smoke, victim location, search team, charging stations, building damage, and so on.
-There are plenty of datasets which could be used for these models, such as the 2010 Haiti earthquake datasets found here: https://www.gislounge.com/haiti-maps-and-gis-data-resources
 * Controller Design
   * Path planning controller - If 3D simulation models are implemented, the path planning controller should also operate with 3D waypoints.
 Further changes could include obstacle avoidance implementation for navigating a 3D environment and discretisation of the environment into polygonal search cells, instead of dividing it into a grid, according to the fastest search patterns - for example, identifying individual buildings as separate search cells, as it would be most efficient to scan one building all at the same time.